Shopify/draggable/src/Plugins/Snappable/SnappableEvent/README.md

 **`snapEvent.dragEvent: DragEvent`**
 Read-only property for drag event that triggered this snappable event

+**`snapEvent.snappable: HTMLElement`**
+Read-only property for the element that you are about to snap into or out of

 ## SnapInEvent

 `SnapInEvent` gets triggered by `Snappable` before snapping into place.